nexvium/prodosfs/README.md

 - [ ] ~~Mount as read-only~~ Seems FUSE does not support this.
 - [X] Add option to use file type as file extension.
 - [ ] Add option to disable ProDOS-to-Unix text file translation.
-- [ ] Add option to control pseudo-files support.
+- [ ] Add option to control generated files support.
 - [ ] Write utility to de-tokenize Applesoft BASIC programs to text